toidiu/toidiu.github.io/content/blog/coursera-cryptography-1-recap.md

 ## Week1: Stream ciphers

 ### intro
-**vid 1:**
-- handshake protocol: secret key establishment
-  - public-key crypto
-- record protocol: secure the communication
-  - ensure confidentiality and integrity

-**vid 2:**
-- digital signatures: hash the content plus the signature
-- anonymous communication: mix net
-- digital cash: if money is spent once it remains anonymous, however if its spent twice the identity is revealed
-- secure multi-party communication: they communicate amongst each other in an encrpyted way so that at the end only the result is known
-  `theorem`: anything you can do with a trusted authoriy, can also be done without!!
-  - election: (voter 1) -> (voter 2)
-  - private auction: reveal only the winner and the second highest bid zero knowledge:
-  (Alice) N = p * q     -> Alice can prove that she knows factors of N, with sharing p or q ->       only knows N (Bob)

-rigorous science:
+cryptography is a rigorous science:
 - specify a threat model (how the attacker will attack and what his goals are)
 - propose a construction (construction of the crypto)
 - prove that breaking connstruction under threat model will solve an underlying hard problem (prove that its hard to break encrpytion)

-**vid 3:**
-history of cryptography..

 ### discrete prob
 **vid 1:**
-discrete probability

-probability:
-probability distribution: a func that defines a probability over the domains space. the sum of all the prob is equal to 1 uniform distribution: all elements in domain space is equal point distribution: a point gets a prob of 1 and all others get a probability of 0
+- probability distribution: a func that defines a probability over the domains space. the sum of all the prob is equal to 1

-event:
+- uniform distribution: all elements in domain space is equal
+- point distribution: a point gets a prob of 1 and all others get a probability of 0
-given an event A, the probailty of A is the sum of all occurance of the set A
+- event: given an event A, the probailty of A is the sum of all occurance of the set A

-union bound:
-what the probability that either A or B occurs
+- union bound: what the probability that either A or B occurs.
 P(A) U P(B) <= P(A) + P(B)

-uniform random variable:
-a variable x from the set U that has uniform probability
+- uniform random variable: a variable x from the set U that has uniform probability

-random algorithms:
+- random algorithms:
 F(m, r) where r is a uniform random variable the output of a random algorithm is random and changes based on r so given a message m, the output of the function will be different because of the uniform random variable

-**vid 2:**
-descrete probility

 independence: event A and event B are independent if P[A and B] = P[A] * P[B]
   - A happening doesnt tell you anything about B